4 Reasons Women Need to Ovulate, Whether Trying to Get Pregnant or Not + How Birth Control Affects Your Ovulation

 No ovulation means no production of real progesterone.
 Progesterone is your body's natural antidepressant hormone that binds to endorphin receptors in the brain, and it enhances your mood and relieve anxiety.
 This sex hormone has a calming effect on the brain, and counterbalances estrogen in the body that increases anxiety.

 Progesterone stimulates the brain’s GABA receptors, the feel-good, calming neurotransmitters.
 After reaching the brain it acts s a natural opiate-preventing pain and depression.
 So it is easy to understand why anxiety can surface when your progesterone levels are low.
-Purchase Period Support to promote progesterone balance.
+Purchase Fertility Support to promote progesterone balance.

 Connect the dots: Women don't ovulate on birth control pills or hormonal birth control.
 They suppress your ovulation cycle.
 Depression remains one of the top reasons women complain about birth control and decide to discontinue.